DanielAyomide-git/DanielAyomide-git/README.md

 - 👋 Hi, I’m @DanielAyomide-git
 - 👀 I’m interested in frontend, backend and AI
-- 🌱 I’m currently learning to integrate GenAI with wiftware development
+- 🌱 I’m currently learning to integrate GenAI with software development

 <!---